How to Clean Dusty Stuffed Animals Without Washing It: Quick and Easy Methods

 How do you get the smell out of stuffed animals without washing them?

-One method to remove unpleasant odors from stuffed animals without washing them is to sprinkle baking soda all over the toy, leaving it overnight and then vacuuming the excess baking soda.
 For heavily soiled or smelly toys, put them in a plastic bag with a handful of baking soda for a few hours, then shake off the excess baking soda and air dry the toy.

 How do you clean a teddy bear without washing it?